Nukesor/pueue/CONTRIBUTION_GUIDE.md

 Whenever you're editing in here, please make sure to be conservative with your `state.lock()` calls.
 `state.lock()` blocks everything else!
-You should always lock as late as possible and **only** use it if absolutely necessary.
+You should always lock as late as possible and **only** if absolutely necessary.